anujdatar/anm/README.md

 ![version](https://img.shields.io/github/v/tag/anujdatar/anm?label=version&sort=semver)

-**DISCLAIMER**: Still kinda beta, I am still tweaking and updating scripts.
-Not ready for production just yet.
-Basic functionality has been tested and is working fine on Ubuntu on X86_64 and ARM64.
-Still need to test on other platforms.
-Will update soon.

 A simple and lightweight alternative to
 [Node Version Manager](https://github.com/nvm-sh/nvm) (nvm).
 Also works for ARM based systems, supported architectures armv6l, armv7l, arm64, amd64 (x86_64).